momozor/Neurolandia-Catalyst/README.md

 Neurolandia::Catalyst
 ---------------------
 Neurolandia::Catalyst is a revamped version of Neurolandia Mojolicious that I made.
-It is a blog with typical CRUD operations, authentication and authorization.
+It is a web application with typical CRUD operations, authentication and authorization.

 Requirements
 ------------